 - Visit the Gleis 17 Grunewald Deportation Station Memorial

 - Visit the Weissensee Jewish Cemetery

-- Four-hour Jewish Berlin private walking tour accompanied by one of our expert local guides (English language)
+- Three-hour Jewish Berlin private walking tour accompanied by one of our expert local guides (English language)

 - Collection from hotel/accommodation or tour start from central landmark (such as TV Tower/Brandenburg Gate)